Wil-Ro/BlogPosts/posts/Thoughts and Essays/Transition.md

 Art
-Talking to school, people crying at a happy thing gender therapist
+Talking to school, people crying at a happy thing gender therapist euphoria, how it feels, how I nolonger have it

 ## Thoughts arriving
 Coming and going, during coming and going was, video game characters